 SharingTree makes sharing and collaborating on G Suite files simple.
-In this article, we will show you how to sign-in, open, and publish all in under five minutes.
-You can browse all Leaves, Groups, and blog articles without signing in, but when you try to open or publish content, you will encounter a pop-up to “Sign in with Google“.
+You can browse all SharingTree content without signing in.
+To open or share content, it’s easy!
+“Sign in with Google“.

 Adding Content to your Google Drive